Skip to Main Content

 Do condos appreciate in value?

 In general, condos appreciate in value at a slower rate than single-family homes.
 The median sales price of a condo was up nearly 6% year-over-year in January 2024, according to the National Association of Realtors[1].
-Median sales price of single-family homes was up 5% in the same timeframe.
+The median sale price of single-family homes was up 5% in the same timeframe.

 Even though condos generally appreciate at a slower rate than single-family homes, they’re still likely to increase in value over time.
 Some of the factors that can impact appreciation include: